Based in Kent, UK

 PitPad is an application that benefits anyone from an amateur track day enthusiast through to small racing teams in managing their sessions.
 It effectively replaces traditional paper chassis setup sheets and has the added benefit of computer calculations and the ability to attach files to setup sheets, these could include telemetry data files and video footage from the session.
 It includes track layouts for all UK circuits.

-Gymkhana is a drifting game made in Game Maker 8, the player is pitched against a computer generated opponent.
+Drift Physics is a drifting game where the player is pitched against a computer generated opponent in a mixture of fictional and near real world locations made from blends of aerial photos.
 The object of the game is to win as many points as possible and not to lose points by hitting obstacles.

 Other projects I have created many of my own software projects for non-profit over the years.
 I have also created GUI Simulators and a basic Document Management System with links to partner’s portals for my business.
 From the age of 12 I have created numerous websites for various companies and individuals.
 Check out my Blog page for information on many more of my projects.